How family offices can achieve returns in 2021

 Achieving yield with digital assets

 Here again, the digital asset space may present an answer.
 As described in a previous Finoa blog post, there are countless opportunities to earn low-risk yields in the crypto space, potentially warranting family office investment.
-Over 8% per annum can be earned by lending out stablecoins, for example, which are assets whose value is pegged to fiat currencies like the Dollar or Euro.
-Lending can be done via smart contract protocols on blockchains like Ethereum, or via institutions that build their own over-collateralized loan books.
-Institutional investors thus have access to an attractive opportunity for yield, without having to bet on the upward or downward movement of any individual digital asset.
-This is of course only possible via direct ownership of digital assets, and Finoa is looking to bring lending functionality to our platform in the future.
+Investors can earn over 8% per annum by lending out stablecoins, for example, which are assets with value pegged to fiat currencies like the Dollar or Euro.
+Lending can be done via smart contract protocols on blockchains like Ethereum, or via institutions that build their over-collateralized loan books.
+Institutional investors thus have access to an attractive yield opportunity without having to bet on the upward or downward movement of a digital asset.
+This is, however, only possible via direct ownership of digital assets, and Finoa is looking to bring lending functionality to our platform in the future.

 Source (left): Celsius.
 Source (right): Stakingrewards

-A feature of digital assets in even wider use than lending is staking, a process by which assets are used to verify blockchain transactions and earn rewards for doing so.
-Described in more detail in a previous blog post, staking has become a widely utilized method for earning yield, with 42% of hedge funds already invested in cryptocurrencies participating in staking, according to a PwC survey carried out last year, compared to 33% who are lending.
+A feature of digital assets in even wider use than lending is staking, a process in which assets are used to verify blockchain transactions and earn rewards for doing so.
+As described in a previous blog post, staking has become a widely utilized method to earn rewards with 42% of hedge funds already invested in cryptocurrencies participating in staking, according to a PwC survey carried out last year, compared to 33% who are lending.
 Another way of looking at it: according to stakingrewards.com, over 70% of the supply of Cardano and Solana are being staked, and over 50% of the supply of Polkadot, Algorand, Binance Coin, and Avalanche.
-This indicates an understanding by Proof-of-Stake token holders that earning yield via staking is part of the fundamental case for holding these tokens in the first place.
+This indicates an understanding by Proof-of-Stake token holders that earning rewards via staking is part of the fundamental case for holding these tokens in the first place.
 Staking is already live on the Finoa platform, made possible by partnerships with institutional-grade staking providers.

 The most recent and sophisticated method for earning yield in the digital asset universe is by providing liquidity to trading pools on decentralized exchanges.
-These ‘exchanges’ are actually programs running on the blockchain which rely on a type of smart contract called an automated market maker to facilitate the trading of tokens.
-Users can earn a share of trading fees by placing their assets into a liquidity pool, with rewards adjusting automatically to ensure that each pool remains liquid enough to support the volume of trading taking place.
-This is all made possible by the smart contract functionality of blockchains like Ethereum, and, together with on-chain lending and borrowing, constitutes the emergence of “decentralized finance” or “DeFi”.
-Participation in DeFi is still largely limited to those with significant technical savvy, but large swaths of the digital asset industry are working to remove barriers and improve access to these yield-bearing opportunities.
+These ‘exchanges’ are programs running on the blockchain which rely on a type of smart contract called an automated market maker to facilitate the trading of tokens.
+Users can earn a share of trading fees by placing their assets into a liquidity pool with rewards adjusting automatically to ensure that each pool remains liquid enough to support the trading volume.
+The smart contract functionality of blockchains like Ethereum and on-chain lending and borrowing constitutes the emergence of “decentralized finance” or DeFi.
+Participation in DeFi is still largely limited to those with significant technical savvy but large swaths of the digital asset industry are working to remove barriers and improve access to these yield-bearing opportunities.